 sldemo_absbrake_output.
 Logged signals have a blue indicator.
 In this case

-slp are logged (see the model).
+slp are logged.
 Read more about Signal Logging in Simulink Help.

-Figure 3 visualizes the ABS simulation results (for default parameters).
-The first plot in Figure 3 shows the wheel angular velocity and corresponding vehicle angular velocity.
+The plots above show the ABS simulation results (for default parameters).
+The first plot shows the wheel angular velocity and corresponding vehicle angular velocity.
 This plot shows that the wheel speed stays below vehicle speed without locking up, with vehicle speed going to zero in less than 15 seconds.

 For more meaningful results, consider the vehicle behavior without ABS.
 At the MATLAB command line, set the model variable

 ctrl = 0.
-This disconnects the slip feedback from the controller (see Figure 1), resulting in maximum braking.
-The results are shown in Figure 4.
+This disconnects the slip feedback from the controller, resulting in maximum braking.

 ctrl = 0;